Vanshbordia/vlrdevapi/docs/source/api/search.rst

 Overview
 --------

 The search module is the easiest way to find anything on VLR.gg.
-It searches across all entity types and enriches results with additional data like country information.
+By default it searches across all entity types and enriches results with additional data like country information.
+Pass ``enrich=False`` to ``vlr.search.search`` if you want the fastest raw results with no additional network calls.

 .. automodule:: vlrdevapi.search
    :members: